Participatory Video Processes: building inclusive engagement and community-led change

 Recently Clive directed the documentary 'Work with Us' for the Participate Initiative, collaborating with groups from seven countries to explore their stories and messages and communicate them to decision makers.
 He is currently working on participatory video and digital advocacy projects in the UK with homeless groups and young people with disabilities.

 The course costs £1950.
-This includes all tuition fees, course materials, lunches, refreshments and two group dinners.
+The fee covers tuition fees, course materials, lunches, refreshments and two group dinners.
 It does not cover accommodation, insurance or travel costs.

-Stage 1: Deadline for applications is 31 May 2017.
+The deadline for applications is 3 July 2017.
 Applications can be made by completing the online application form.
-If you are not able to complete the application form online you may request a paper copy from the course coordinator.
+If you are not able to complete the online application form you can request a paper copy.

-Stage 3: Once fees have been received, applicants will receive confirmation of a place on the course and a letter to support their visa application (if required).
+Applicants will receive confirmation of their place in the course, and a letter to support their visa application (if required), once the fees have been paid.

 For more information about the course please contact Richard Douglass